stiltskincode/svc-movie/README.md

 ### Installing

-After install docker and docker-compose you can install service on your local machone
+After install docker and docker-compose you can install service on your local machine

 ```
 make